- Drive own dogsled team

 (additional items such as long-johns may be available on request - please ask if there is a particular item of clothing or equipment you require)

 You should have a general good level of fitness and enjoy the outdoors.
 You should also be comfortable living in close proximity with others.
-Minimum age 18.

 No previous dog sledding experience is required.
 Dog sledding can be physically demanding.
 You must be able to brake the sled when going downhill and also assist the dogs during uphill sections by stepping off and running behind the sled for short distances (note, however, that this tour runs in a landscape of frozen lakes, rivers and forest so will be less demanding than sledding in mountain terrain).
 Tasks around the cabins (fetching water, chopping wood, etc) can also be physically demanding.

 NB: We advise you not to buy equipment or clothes for your trip or to incur other non-refundable expenses such as flights until you have received confirmation of your booking from us in writing.
 Note of course that the most appropriate clothing to use as well as the level of challenge experienced during any outdoor activity may vary significantly depending on factors such as the time of year and the particular weather/temperature conditions during your trip.

 A total of minimum two persons is required for scheduled tours to run.
 You are of course welcome to book as a solo traveller.